dbfl2026/db-work-samples/Systems/RR-Contact-Review-Queue/rr-review-queue-workflow-spec.md

 - Review Notes

 ## Gmail Alerts
+Gmail is used to send internal workflow alerts after routing.

-At the moment, all alerts are sent to the same internal owner inbox.
+At the moment, all alerts are sent to the same owner inbox.

-### Subject Lines
+**Subject Lines**
 - `RR Needs Info - {{First Name}} {{Last Name}}`
 - `RR Needs Review - {{First Name}} {{Last Name}}`
 - `RR Ready for Review - {{First Name}} {{Last Name}}`

-### Email Purpose
+**Operational Meaning**
-- **Needs Info:** contact is too incomplete to evaluate
+- **Needs Info:** the contact is too incomplete to evaluate and needs more intake data
-- **Needs Review:** contact is usable but still needs operator judgment or cleanup
+- **Needs Review:** the contact is usable, but still needs operator judgment or cleanup
-- **Ready for Review:** contact is complete enough for final review
+- **Ready for Review:** the contact is complete enough for final review

 ## Re-Entry Logic
-This is a post-intake routing workflow.

-Because the trigger is **created or updated**, a contact can enter the workflow again after a manual change in HubSpot.
-In practice, the filter prevents that from happening once `Workflow Status` has already been set to one of the three routing values.
+Because the trigger is **created or updated**, a contact can re-enter the workflow after a manual change in HubSpot.

+In normal operation, the filter prevents that from happening once `Workflow Status` has already been set to one of the three routing values:
+- `Needs Info`
+- `Needs Review`
+- `Ready for Review`

-If a contact needs to be re-tested manually, `Workflow Status` can be cleared and the record can be updated again.
+If a contact needs to be tested again manually, `Workflow Status` can be cleared and the record can be updated again.

-## Operational Meaning of Each Status
-- **Needs Info:** key intake information is missing
-- **Needs Review:** intake exists but is incomplete or questionable
-- **Ready for Review:** intake is complete enough to hand off for final review

 ## What This Workflow Does Not Cover
 This workflow does not handle pre-HubSpot intake logic.
 It begins only after a contact record already exists in HubSpot.